Shares of ARRY Up 96.3% Since Uptrend Call on Shares | Comtex SmarTrend

 SmarTrend identified an Uptrend for Array Biopharma (NASDAQ:ARRY) on May 21st, 2019 at $24.38.
 In approximately 11 months, Array Biopharma has returned 96.27% as of today's recent price of $47.85.

-In the past 52 weeks, Array Biopharma share prices have been bracketed by a low of $20.72 and a high of $47.98 and are now at $47.85, 131% above that low price.
+In the past 52 weeks, shares of Array Biopharma have traded between a low of $20.72 and a high of $47.98 and are now at $47.85, which is 131% above that low price.
 Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.

 Array BioPharma Inc. operates as a discovery research company creates drug candidates.
 The Company provides drug discovery products and services to create, evaluate, and optimize potential drug candidates in collaboration with pharmaceutical and biotechnology companies.